ssanj/describe/QUESTIONS.md

 symbol.asType.toType
 symbol.typeSignature (for parameters)

+How do we convert from a Type to a symbol? type.typeSymbol or type.termSymbol

 What is a safe way to convert from Type to a TypeSymbol and TermSymbol.
 Option[TypeInfo] (ClassInfo, Module Info), Option[TermInfo] (ValInfo, VarInfo, MethodInfo)

+Should we only list public entities?